LivePersonInc/developer-center/pages/documents/ConversationalAI/KnowledgeBase/knowledgeBases.md

 From a workflow perspective, the process of testing the knowledge base and adding/changing training phrases moves from the Knowledge Base application to the Intent Builder application.

 {: .important}
 Before taking this action, be certain about doing so.
-Once you convert the intents, you no longer see and can no longer use Knowledge Base intents in the knowledge base.
+Once you convert the intents, you no longer see and can no longer use Knowledge Base intents in that specific knowledge base.
 Also, this action irreversibly modifies the domain that you select.

 **To convert from Knowledge Base intents to Domain intents**
 1. Open the knowledge base, and click <img style="width:25px" src="img/ConvoBuilder/icon_kb_settings.png"> (Knowledge Base Menu icon) in the lower-right corner.